Back To Search Results

 Adverse Effects

 The most common adverse events associated with bumetanide include hyperuricemia (characteristic of all loop diuretics), hypochloremia, hypokalemia, azotemia, and hyponatremia.
-Other, less common adverse effects include hyperglycemia and increased serum creatinine. muscle weakness, and hearing impairment.[8][9]
+Other less common adverse effects include hyperglycemia, increased serum creatinine, muscle weakness, and hearing impairment.[8][9]
+Rare but significant or potentially life-threatening adverse reactions include hypotension (including orthostatic hypotension), encephalopathy (in instances of pre-existing hepatic disease), and renal failure.[10]
+All loop diuretics exhibit potent diuresis capabilities, and excessive amounts can lead to significant diuresis with fluid and electrolyte loss; close medical supervision is necessary when administering these agents.

 Contraindications

 Bumetanide is contraindicated in patients with hypersensitivity to the drug or components of the formulation.
 It is also contraindicated in patients with hypersensitivity to loop diuretics, hepatic disease, hepatic encephalopathy, severe electrolyte depletion, and anuria.
 Bumetanide is in the FDA pregnancy risk category C classification.
-The safety and efficacy of bumetanide use have not been established in neonates, infants, children, and adolescents under age 18 years.[11]
+The safety and efficacy of bumetanide use have not been established in neonates, infants, children, and adolescents under the age of 18 years.[11]

 Monitoring